taskany-inc/colors/README.md

     color: ${gray2};
 `;

-// подключение нужной темы, как глобальных стилей styled-components
+// Use theme like styled-components global style

 const App = () => (
     <>